Out0fName/hexlet-git/README.md

-Hello, Hexlet
-# hexlet-git
-# I am stupid
+Hello, Hexlet!
+How are you?